Bear JJ1: Overview

 Previously, the last sighting of a bear in what is now Germany was recorded in 1838 when hunters shot a bear in Bavaria.
 Initially heralded as a welcome visitor and a symbol of the success of endangered species reintroduction programs, JJ1's dietary preferences for sheep, chickens, and beehives led government officials to believe that he could become a threat to humans, and they ordered that he be shot or captured.
 Public objection to the order resulted in its revision, and the German government tried to use non-lethal means to sedate and capture the bear instead.

 JJ1 was described as bloodthirsty, clever, and fast.
 Bavarian minister-president Edmund Stoiber referred to him as a Problembär ("problem bear").
 Farmers claimed the bear "enjoyed killing," because he typically killed sheep without eating them.
 This behavior, called surplus killing, common among predators, was construed as being caused by interaction with people.
-As of 21 June 2006, his kills included 33 sheep, four domestic rabbits, one guinea pig, as well as some hens and goats.
+By 21 June 2006, he had killed at least 33 sheep, four domestic rabbits, one guinea pig, as well as some hens and goats.
 Further concern was expressed due to the proximity of the bear's preferred prey to humans.

-It was reported that several attempts were made to catch JJ1 alive, assisted by a team of Finnish bear hunters using five dogs (which were described in the press as either Karelian Bear Dogs or Elkhounds).
-The attempts failed, and JJ1 was shot at Rotwand mountain (see Miesbach (district)) near Lake Spitzingsee in southern Bavaria in the early morning of 26 June 2006.
+It was reported that several attempts were made to catch JJ1 alive, assisted by a team of Finnish bear hunters using five Swedish and Norwegian elk hounds.
+The attempts failed, and JJ1 was shot at Rotwand mountain near Spitzingsee in southern Bavaria in the early morning of 26 June 2006.

 JJ1 became a subject of diplomatic strife.
 The Italian government in Rome declared JJ1 to be state property of Italy, and demanded his return.
-The Bavarian government, where JJ1 was shot dead, refused, claiming that a carcass on German land is theirs to keep.
+The government of Bavaria, where JJ1 was shot dead, refused, claiming that a carcass on German land is theirs to keep.
 JJ1 has been stuffed, and is currently on display at the Museum of Man and Nature in Munich.